thesadru/disnake/docs/migrating.rst

 Models are Stateful
 ~~~~~~~~~~~~~~~~~~~~~

-As mentioned earlier, a lot of functionality was moved out of :class:`Client` and
+As mentioned earlier, a lot of functionality was moved ot of :class:`Client` and
 put into their respective :ref:`model <discord_api_models>`.

 A list of these changes is enumerated below.